BICENTENNIAL TRIBUTE

 B pales at the mention of marriage, as do Taffy and Susan

-B: English Bards (grinds teeth) - that plaguy Satire! - convinced me to scribble no more - indeed, the entire literary establishment of this isle awaits my Seconds on that score (sinks in chair, is disappointed at T's efficiency in attending to his friend's culinary needs)
+B: Nay, that plaguy Satire has convinced me to publish no more - indeed, Harness (who is still chuckling) assures me the entire literary establishment of this isle awaits my Seconds on that score (sinks in chair, sulks at T's efficiency in attending to his friend's culinary needs and not his)

 S